HieuLeXuan/angular-movie/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+You can view the live version of the app at [https://hieulexuan.github.io/angular-movie/].